niftools/blender_niftools_addon/docs/development/design.rst

      make the file as small as possible.
 Stick to minimal geometry.

    - Write Python code which test the nif against the desired feature.
-     This code goes in the :meth:`n_check` method of the test class.
+     This code goes in the :meth:`n_check_data` method of the test class.

 4. Write feature test code on blender level: